-By enabling ACL, all users are prohibited to access anything within given project unless you add them the permission to do that.
+By enabling ACL, all users are prohibited from accessing anything within a given project, unless you add the permissions for them to do just that.

-To allow access to this project, you have to add the privilege to do so either directly to given user or group of users in Django admin interface.
-Or using user management on project page as described in Managing per project access control.
+To allow access to this project, you have to add the privilege either directly to the given user, or group of users in the Django admin interface, or by using user management on the project page, as described in Managing per project access control.

-Even with ACL enabled some summary information will be available about your project:
+Even with ACL turned on, some summary info will be available about your project:

 Automatic group assignments¶

 You can set up Weblate to automatically add users to groups based on their e-mail addresses.
 This automatic assignment happens only at the time of account creation.